BlindedStat/GARP/README.md

 The codes are written in R.
 The codes comprise two main programs:

- 1. GARP_main.R: The main script runs the analysis by calling the functions included in the other files.
+ 1. `GARP_main.R`: The main script runs the analysis by calling the functions included in the other files.
 This script produces the MCMC samples of the single-cell RNA data analysis and reproduces the results of the analysis summarized in the main manuscript.

- 2. GARP_fcts.R: This file contains all the R functions needed to run the main script, including the MCMC function to implement the sampler described in Section 6 of the main manuscript.
+ 2. `GARP_fcts.R`: This file contains all the R functions needed to run the main script, including the MCMC function to implement the sampler described in Section 6 of the main manuscript.

 ### Description
 The codes are included in a zipped file.
 The main file to run is GARP_main.R.
 The main file calls functions that are also included in the zipped file.
 The implementation is highly automated - the main function implementing the GARP model takes in the matrix (as described above) as an argument and a few additional parameters.